 Dr. Sullivan decided to do more to help these families.
 She began to research centers in other communities that provide a comforting place outside of the medical community where cancer patients and their families can go to relax, talk, and find comfort.
 While many cities and communities have facilities that offer such needed support, Annapolis did not.
 In 2007, with the help of the Annapolis Rotary Club, Dr. Sullivan founded Wellness House of Annapolis.
 Local philanthropist Janet Richardson-Pearson generously donated the use of a picturesque, historic farmhouse on Mas Que Farm Road, and Wellness House of Annapolis opened our doors to the public in June 2009.

-Today, we offer 22 free programs and services to cancer patient and their loved ones from diagnosis to survivorship.
+Today, we offer over 35 free programs and services to cancer patients and their loved ones from diagnosis to survivorship.

 The mission of Wellness House of Annapolis is to provide support, education, and services to help individuals and families who have been touched by cancer recover their health and well-being in a home-like environment.